-Human factors engineering involves the study of factors and development of tools that facilitate the human interaction with systems in a safe and efficient way.
+Human factors research involves the study of factors and development of tools that facilitate the human interaction with systems in a safe and efficient way.
 Human factors best practices, such as user-centered design, call for including potential users of novel products or processes early and often throughout development efforts.
-At CIRP, human factors research has examined behaviors, emotions, beliefs, and preferences of young drivers.
-Through the collection of objective evidence on how drivers handle traffic situations, intervention strategies for improving their knowledge and skills are able to be identified.
-The CIRP research team is also applying human factors to investigate the safety of children in self-driving vehicles.
+At CIRP, Human Factors researchers are examining behaviors, emotions, beliefs, and preferences of young drivers and collecting objective evidence on how drivers handle traffic situations in order to develop intervention strategies for improving their knowledge and skills.

 Exemplar CIRP Projects Involving Human Factors Methodology:

 - Ensuring Safety of Children in Self-Driving Vehicles